schmidmt/libbase64/README.md

 $ ./configure
 $ make
 ```
-The static library will be written to `src/libbase64.a`.
+The static library will be written to `src/libbase64.a`, `src/libbase32.a`, etc.